-In addition, trade and other current payables are financial liabilities that fall due in less than twelve months that are stated at their fair value and do not accrue explicit interest.
+Trade and other current payables are financial liabilities that fall due in less than twelve months that are stated at their fair value and do not accrue explicit interest.
 They are accounted for at their nominal value.
 Those maturing in more than twelve months are considered non-current payables.